Nagasaki45/tomgurion.me/content/skills/web.rst

 :order: 3

-Front end development with bootstrap and jquery
+Front end development with vue.js, jquery, and bootstrap